§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

 Whole-of-organisation AI adoption guidance.
-DISR recommends maintaining an AI systems register that records AI systems, use cases, accountable people, and appropriate governance level.
+The National AI Centre recommends maintaining an AI systems register that records AI systems, use cases, accountable people, and appropriate governance level, while noting that a register does not replace deeper risk management.

 What the source emphasises